ybezsonov/kro/examples/eks-cluster-mgmt/README.md

    - ACK IAM controller
    - ACK EC2 controller
    - ACK EKS controller
-6. Install KRO on the management cluster.
+6. Install kro on the management cluster.
 Please note that this example is tested on 0.1.0-rc.3.
 7. Install EKS pod identity add-on: